How To Prevent Heart Disease

 Heart disease describes a range of conditions that affect one’s heart.
-Diseases under the heart disease include blood vessel diseases such as coronary artery disease, heart defects you’re born with or heart rhythm problems, also known as arrhythmias.
-Also, known as cardiovascular disease, heart disease refers to any condition that involves narrowed or blocked blood vessels leading to chest pain, a stroke or a heart attack.
+Diseases under heart disease include blood vessel diseases such as coronary artery disease, heart defects you’re born with, or heart rhythm problems, also known as arrhythmias.
+Also, known as cardiovascular disease, heart disease refers to any condition that involves narrowed or blocked blood vessels leading to chest pain, a stroke, or a heart attack.

-Risk factors for heart disease include age, sex, family history, medical history, smoking, poor diet, high blood cholesterol, high blood pressure, diabetes, obesity or stress.
-If cardiovascular disease is left untreated, a series of complications can occur including:
+Risk factors for heart disease include age, sex, family history, medical history, smoking, poor diet, high blood cholesterol, high blood pressure, diabetes, obesity, or stress.
+If the cardiovascular disease is left untreated, a series of complications can occur including:

 - Heart attack: Caused by a blood clot blocking blood flow